erigil/quicced/README.md

 - Enable Linux Compatibility

 ## About Experimental Features
-Experimental Features is a section in the main menu where features/options go if they aren't fully working.
+Experimental Features is a section in the main menu where features/options go if they aren't fully working or contain some bugs that I know about and haven/t fixed yet.

 ## Planned Features
 - NVIDIA drivers